Developer Debug Tools

 } // End ddtt_admin_bar_dropdown_links_filter()

-add_filter( 'ddtt_admin_bar_dropdown_links', 'ddtt_admin_bar_dropdown_links_filter' );
+add_filter( 'ddtt_admin_bar_dropdown_links', 'ddtt_admin_bar_dropdown_links_filter' );ddtt_admin_bar_condensed_items

 TYPE ⇢ Filter